 Christian formation and education at Saint Andrew’s Church includes acquiring the knowledge and skills necessary for living the Christian life.
-Our Christian formation and education, developed by Jordan Stephens, includes:
+Our Christian formation and education includes:

 1. Church doctrine as found in the Creeds and Catechism

 2. Understanding the Rites of Baptism and Confirmation

 4. Familiarity with the Book of Common Prayer